 Restoration and Reopening

 Due to its dilapidated state, the trail was closed for several years following a series of fatal accidents.
+(Watch the death defying video before the renovation here.)
 However, extensive restoration work began in 2011, and the path was reopened to the public in 2015.
 The modern Caminito del Rey features reinforced walkways, safety railings, and stunning suspension bridges, making it both safe and accessible while retaining its historic charm (El Caminito del Rey).

 The Trail Experience – Route and Highlights